hashicorp/boundary/enos/README.md

 Scenarios with `e2e_` invoke an end-to-end test suite written in Go.
 Different tests are invoked depending on the scenario.

+# CI Bootstrap
+In order to execute any of the scenarios in this repository, it is first necessary to bootstrap the CI AWS account with the required permissions, service quotas and supporting AWS resources.
+There are two Terraform modules which are used for this purpose, [service-user-iam](./ci/service-user-iam) for the account permissions, and service quotas and [bootstrap](./ci/bootstrap) for the supporting resources.

 ## Bootstrap Process
 These steps should be followed to bootstrap this repo for enos scenario execution:

-### Set up CI service user IAM role
+### Set up CI service user IAM role and Service Quotas
 The service user that is used when executing enos scenarios from any GitHub Action workflow must have a properly configured IAM role granting the access required to create resources in AWS.
-The [service-user-iam](./ci/service-user-iam) module contains the IAM Policy and Role for that grants this access.
-This module should be updated whenever a new AWS resource type is required for a scenario.
+Additionally, service quotas need to be adjusted to ensure that normal use of the ci account does not cause any service quotas to be exceeded.
+The [service-user-iam](./ci/service-user-iam) module contains the IAM Policy and Role for that grants this access as well as the service quota increase requests to adjust the service quotas.
+This module should be updated whenever a new AWS resource type is required for a scenario or a service quota limit needs to be increased.
 Since this is persistent and cannot be created and destroyed each time a scenario is run, the Terraform state will be managed by Terraform Cloud.
 Here are the steps to configure the GitHub Actions service user:

 #### Pre-requisites
 - Access to the `hashicorp-qti` organization in Terraform Cloud.